 Citizen scientists involved in the project will contribute invaluable data to build a better understanding of threatened insect-eating bats to inform their conservation.

-This project is being delivered by the NSW Government’s Saving our Species program, in partnership with Western Sydney University and the NSW Department of Primary Industry.
+This project is being delivered by the NSW Government’s Saving our Species program, in partnership with Western Sydney University and the NSW Department of Primary Industries.